SEA-ME/Fellowship/README.md

 * Enjoy our Open Innovation & Open Education environment without bureaucracy but lots of entrepreneurial peers.
 * Connect to talented next generation coders and evolve open source training materials that can be used in your organisation, universities and industry     \

+*Research shows that men apply to jobs when they meet an average of 60% of the criteria.
+Meanwhile, women or people with protected characteristics often only apply if they check every box.
+So if you feel you could be great for this role but don’t meet every single item on the list, please get in touch either way.
+We’d love to work out the potential together.*

 We are an innovative non-profit higher-education organization building the first comprehensive training curriculum for automotive and mobility software developers.
 As SEA:ME Fellows, you volunteer from 2h per month to 8 hours per week to collaborate on learning and innovation projects.
 Right now you are invited to contribute to the development of our new master-level 12-month open source curriculum that trains students in all areas and modes of mobility via 3 modules: